BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

-And I guess I'm most excited about what the next few episodes hold with Brigham Young, because we want to talk about the Danites and what happened with Liberty Jail and Joe and Rigdon being locked up, because that creates a vacuum that Brigham Young can step into and manipulate to be the office that he wants it to be.
+And I guess I'm most excited about what the next few episodes hold with Brigham Young, because we want to talk about the Danites and what happened with Liberty Jail and Joe and Rigdon being locked up because that creates a vacuum that Brigham Young can step into and manipulate to be the office that he wants it to be.
 The Quorum of the Twelve essentially rises to be the leader in the absence of Joe and Rigdon, rightfully so.
 That's what Joe put the Quorum of the Twelve